Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 BigQuery is stronger in mixed analytics and AI workflows

 BigQuery fits organizations leaning into Google’s analytics and AI stack.
-It also handles direct external storage queries well, which can simplify some modernization patterns.
-For teams building variable analytics products and ML-adjacent workflows, this is a distinct advantage.
+It also handles direct external storage queries well, which can simplify some modernization patterns - a distinct advantage for teams building variable analytics products and ML-adjacent workflows.

 If you need help structuring that search, this guide to choosing a cloud data warehouse consultant is a practical starting point.